 1 Corinthians 10:31-33 “So whether you eat or drink or whatever you do, do it all for the glory of God.
 Do not cause anyone to stumble, whether Jews, Greeks or the church of God— even as I try to please everyone in every way.
 For I am not seeking my own good but the good of many, so that they may be saved.”

-This was in reference to food but is a great principal to apply to all we do.
+This a great principal to apply to all we do.
 We are sinners saved by God’s amazing grace, and we are never going to be perfect, at least not in this lifetime.
 But the goal is to be more like Jesus.
 The goal is to serve The Lord with our lives.
 The goal is to bring others to know salvation through Jesus!
 So when my actions don’t represent Him well, And when they cause another person to stumble away from God, I need to clear that up with them.

 This is my challenge for this coming year, but I have a feeling “WORDS” is something we all struggle with from time to time.
 I hope this encourages you to use your words for great things!